sugarlabs/GSoC/Ideas-2025.md

 **Description**<br>

-The Infoslicer Activity is designed to help teachers extract content from the Wikipedia in order to c    reate lesson plans.
+The Infoslicer Activity is designed to help teachers extract content from the Wikipedia in order to create lesson plans.
 This is currently a manual, extractive process.
-It is well suited to generative A    I. The goal would be to have a teacher type in a theme for a lesson and have the AI create a simple l    esson plan, which the teacher can then edit.
+It is well suited to generative AI.
+The goal would be to have a teacher type in a theme for a lesson and have the AI create a simple lesson plan, which the teacher can then edit.

 The biggest challenge to summarization using generative AI is hallucinations.
-A work-around for this     is to include a validation step that surfaces evidence (or lack of evidence) for each assertion in th    e lesson plan.
+A work-around for this is to include a validation step that surfaces evidence (or lack of evidence) for each assertion in the lesson plan.
 This will introduce some workflow and UX challenges.

 **Project Length**<br>